SpikeInterface/spikeinterface/doc/modules/benchmark.rst

-Since version, 0.102.0 the concept of *benchmark* has been extended to challenge/study specific steps of the sorting pipeline, for instance the motion estimation methods has been carrfully studied in [Garcia2024]_ or some localisation methods has been compared in in TODO(ref peak localisation Yger Paper).
-Eventually, very specific details like the ability for a sorting to recover collision spikes can be studied like in [Garcia2022]_.
+Since version, 0.102.0 the concept of *benchmark* has been extended to challenge/study specific steps of the sorting pipeline, for instance the motion estimation methods has been carrfully studied in [Garcia2024]_ or some localisation methods has been compared in [Scopin2024]_.
+Also, a very specific details (the ability for a sorting to recover collision spike) has been studied in [Garcia2022]_.

 Now, almost all steps of the spike sorting step has implemented in spikeinterface and then all this steps can be benchmarked more or less the same way with dedicated classes: